Ppriyaankaa/TestGitConnection/README.md

 # TestGitConnection
-checking if i can push the code to this repo.
+checking if i can push the code to this repository.